-Subsequently, following the commencement of the Education and Training Boards Act 2013 and the Education (Amendment) Act 2012, the parties met again to align the procedures with the provisions of these Acts.

-The following procedures have now been issued in that context.
+Subsequently, following the commencement of the Education and Training Boards Act 2013 and the Education (Amendment) Act 2012, the parties aligned the procedures with the provisions of those Acts.
+Revised disciplinary procedures for teachers and Principals employed in ETBs were issued in that context in Circular 71/2014.